The New Canal Lighthouse Museum and Education Center

 History of the New Canal Lighthouse

-By 1843 many of the lower timbers on the lighthouse had begun to rot requiring a new lighthouse to be built.
+By 1843 many of the lower timbers on the lighthouse had begun to rot, requiring a new lighthouse to be built.
 In 1855 a one-story, square wood dwelling was constructed on screwpiles with a lantern on top of the roof.
-In 1880 the Southern Yacht Club was relocated to New Orleans from Biloxi and the building blocked the light.
+In 1880 the Southern Yacht Club was relocated to New Orleans from Biloxi, and the building blocked the light.
 The Lighthouse Board sold the old lighthouse for scrap and mounted a new, two-story building 16 feet higher on top of the original iron piles in 1890.
-By the early 1900s several land building projects occurred along the lakefront and included a peninsula on which the lighthouse was moved.
+By the early 1900s several land-building projects occurred along the lakefront and a reclamation project placed the lighthouse on dry land.
 Since that time some additions and renovations brought the lighthouse up to modern standards for housing of the U.S. Coast Guard (USCG).
 The USCG occupied the lighthouse from the 1960’s until 2001.

-Before the USCG, lightkeepers were used to operate the light.
+Before the USCG, lightkeepers operated the light.
 Notable among these keepers were several women.
 Elizabeth Beattie was appointed in 1847 after her husband, the station’s first keeper, died.
 In 1850, Jane O’Driscol took over when her husband died.
-Mary Campbell held the post from 1870 until 1895 when Caroline Riddle took over.
-Maggie Norvell relieved Riddle in 1924.
-Caroline Riddle was commended for heroism for keeping the light lit during a hurricane.
-Maggie Norvell saved 200 people by rowing them ashore during a fire on an excursion boat.
+Mary Campbell held the post from 1870 until 1895 when Caroline Riddle, her daughter, took over.
+Riddle was commended for heroism for keeping the light lit during a hurricane.
+Margaret Norvell relieved Riddle in 1924.
+In her tenure as the New Canal lightkeeper, Norvell saved 200 people by rowing them ashore during a fire on an excursion boat.

 Since 2002, the Lake Pontchartrain Basin Foundation has actively sought ownership of the lighthouse once the USCG moved into their new station in Bucktown.
 Before Hurricane Katrina, LPBF was participating in the National Historic Lighthouse Preservation Program to turn the lighthouse into an education center for the public featuring exhibits about the history of the light and the ecology of the Pontchartrain Basin.